Hello Field Trip Inspo! The Best Day Trips in the New Jersey Area

 monmouthcountyparks.com

 Inside the Environmental Center you’ll find activities for kids, plus live animals like turtles and snakes.
-Outside, take a hike, rent a kayak or rowboat, go bird watching or play on the playground.
-Free fishing lessons or paid sailboat lessons are offered in the summer; in the winter, try ice fishing, ice skating and boating.
+Outside, take a hike, rent a kayak or rowboat, or spend time at the playground.

 MEDIEVAL TIMES